hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 6194

-For the accustomed security of Quraysh,
+For the accustomed security of the Quraysh,

 # 6195